Fear (EP)

-Fear (stylized in all caps) is the third extended play by NF.
+Fear (stylized in all caps) is the third extended play by American rapper NF.
 The EP was released on November 14, 2025, via NF Real Music and Capitol Music Group, to CD, LP, digital download, and streaming formats.
-It features guest appearances from Machine Gun Kelly and James Arthur.
-The EP was produced by Jeff Sojka, Nathan Feuerstein, and Aaron Chafin.
-It featured writing credits from Sojka, Feuerstein, Chafin, Colson Baker, Gerson Zaragoza, Jason Wool, Lauren Santi, Mario Dragoi, and Nichol Eskridge.
+It features guest appearances from MGK and James Arthur.
+The EP was produced by Jeff Sojka, NF, and Aaron Chafin.

 Fear was supported by the release of two promotional singles, "Sorry" and "Who I Was".
-The title track of the EP, and the song "Washed Up", were both promoted by music videos.
+"Sorry" peaked at No. 6 on the Recorded Music NZ Hot Singles chart, and "Who I Was" peaked at No. 5.
+The title track, "Fear", and the song "Washed Up", were both promoted by music videos.

+The EP was a commercial success upon release, earning 76,000 equivalent album units, 48,000 of which in sales, and 36.76 million on demand streams, within its first week.
+The EP debuted at No. 4 on the Billboard 200, concurrently leading the Top Rap Albums chart and Top Album Sales chart.
+Of Fear's six songs, "Fear", "Home", "Who I Was", "Give Me a Reason", and "Sorry" debuted in the Billboard Hot 100 chart at respective positions of Nos.
+35, 86, 62, 85, and 70.
+"Washed Up" did not enter the Hot 100, but peaked at 9 on the Bubbling Under Hot 100 Singles chart.

 Release and promotion

 Following the release of Hope in 2023, NF went on a two-year hiatus.
 In 2025, via a social media post, he released a five-second clip of himself wearing a sack over his head, hinting at upcoming music.
 In a later post, he revealed the release date, cover art, and track listing of the EP.

-Predating the release of any of the album's tracks, teasers for the songs where released to social media.
+Predating the release of any of the album's tracks, teasers for the songs were released to social media.
 They garnered significant attention, receiving an accumulation of more than twenty-two million views by the release of the EP.

 Fear was supported by the release of two promotional singles, "Sorry" and "Who I Was", both released on November 13, 2025.
-On November 14, 2025, with the EP's release, the title track, "Fear", and the closing track, "Washed Up", were both supported by music video.
+On November 14, 2025, with the EP's release, the title track, "Fear", and the closing track, "Washed Up", were both supported by music videos.

 Writing and production

 The lyrics of the EP demonstrate NF questioning whether he has obsessive–compulsive disorder or schizophrenia.
 The songs "Home" and "Sorry" do not feature any rapping, as opposed to the rest of the EP.
 The EP has been recognized for the honesty in its lyrics.

 The EP features production credits from Jeff Sojka, Nathan Feuerstein, and Aaron Chalin.
 It features writing credits from Sojka, Feuerstein, Chafin, Colson Baker, Gerson Zaragoza, Jason Wool, Lauren Santi, Mario Dragoi, and Nichol Eskridge.
 Chafin and Sojka programmed, Alex Dobbert and Sojka mastered, and Chafin, Doug Weier, and Sojka mixed.

-The feature from Machine Gun Kelly only appears on digital and streaming releases, and not physical releases.
+The track "Who I Was" only appears on digital and streaming releases, and not physical releases.